 The industry's accepted level is 200-500 hours

-After we returned from India, we founded Seventh Hill Yoga, which is dedicated to offering classical yoga in its purest and most potent form.
+After we returned from India, we founded Seventh Hill Yoga in Nashville, TN, which is dedicated to offering classical yoga in its purest and most potent form.
 When we aren’t on our yoga mats or meditating, you might find Alyson teaching French (her day job), or in the art studio covered in paint splotches, and Ken is probably on his computer developing cutting-edge machine learning software (his day job).
 Or you might catch us just relaxing and reading a good book.

 Rishi Purcell, a fellow Isha Hatha Yoga teacher from Murfreesboro, who teaches yoga at MTSU, has been practicing yoga for ten years and also teaches classes with us.